enderneko/BFInfinite/Libs/AbstractWidgets/README.md

 # AbstractWidgets

 - A ".prefix" in your addon namespace table will be generated unless you've set it manually
-- Do not forget to rename fonts in TooltipTemplate.xml (using capital prefix)
+- Do not forget to rename template and fonts in TooltipTemplate.xml (using capital prefix)
 - Edit accent color in Color.lua